 A full-colour 500-page publication marked the project and is available for purchase.

 The project was funded mainly by the National Lottery Heritage Fund, Arts Council England and Sandwell Borough Council.
-The Living Memory Project is now a CIC (Community Interest Company) which creates projects around story, belonging and community.
+The Living Memory Project is now a CIC (Community Interest Company) which creates projects around the importance of community and the sense of belonging.

 Our Spake